Bhpsngum/starblast-modding-express/middleware/CREATE_MIDDLEWARE.md

 A function executing every tick, containing these parameters:
 - `game`: Game object
 - `middleware`: Current middleware config object
-- `stop`: This is a function, by default after execution of one midddleware, it will pass control to the next middleware event handler.
-Call this function to halt this chain after your execution.
+- `stop`: This is a function, by default after execution of one midddleware, it will pass control to the next middleware tick handler.
+Call this function to halt this chain after your middleware execution.

 This function binds to the `this` context of the mod by default.
 ### `event(event, game, middleware, stop)`